-Our program at Tower Health-Brandywine Hospital General Psychiatry is a well-supervised clinical training program providing experience on inpatient, outpatient, consultation-liaison, child-adolescent, emergency psychiatry and substance use disorder rotations in addition to medicine and neurology.
+Our program at Tower Health - Brandywine Hospital Child and Adolescent Psychiatry is a well-supervised clinical training program providing experience on inpatient, outpatient, consultation-liaison, emergency psychiatry, developmental delay, and substance use disorder rotations in addition to partial hospitalization and neurology.
 The educational experience includes specific didactic and clinical sequences in psychopathology, psychotherapy, and psychopharmacology.
-Residents are encouraged to participate in research programs within the department and Drexel University community.
+Fellows are encouraged to participate in research programs within the department and Drexel University community.

 The training program is based on the following Mission Statement and Program Aims:

-The Tower Health-Brandywine Hospital General Psychiatry Residency Training Program is committed to recruit and educate a diverse cohort of residents to provide high-quality psychiatric care that meets the needs of patients who come from a wide range of racial, ethnic, and socio-economic backgrounds.
+The Tower Health - Brandywine Hospital Child and Adolescent Psychiatry Fellowship Training Program is committed to recruit and educate a diverse cohort of residents to provide high-quality psychiatric care that meets the needs of patients who come from a wide range of racial, ethnic, and socio-economic backgrounds.

-- Psychiatry residents should develop a strong foundation in the medical model and an ability to diagnose and treat a broad range of psychiatric disorders, appreciate the interaction between medical illness and psychiatric dysfunction and an ability to interpret research and clinical information.
+- Psychiatry fellows should develop a strong foundation in the medical model and an ability to diagnose and treat a broad range of psychiatric disorders, appreciate the interaction between medical illness and psychiatric dysfunction, and develop an ability to interpret research and clinical information.

-- Psychiatry residents should become competent in utilizing a range of treatment modalities and their appropriate application, including both psychotherapies (psychodynamic, cognitive behavioral, supportive, group and family therapies) and somatic therapies.
+- Psychiatry fellows should become competent in utilizing a range of treatment modalities and their appropriate application, including both psychotherapies (psychodynamic, cognitive behavioral, supportive, group, and family therapies) and somatic therapies.

-- Psychiatry residents should pursue their own professional goals whether in general psychiatry or in a specialized area.
+- Psychiatry fellows should pursue their own professional goals, whether in generalized practice or in a specialized area.
 The department will support those residents with a strong interest in academic and research careers.

-- Psychiatry residents should be adept at utilizing a continuum of care and provide excellent psychiatric services in a managed care environment.
+- Psychiatry fellows should be adept at utilizing a continuum of care and providing excellent psychiatric services in a managed care environment.

-- Psychiatry residents should be trained in an environment that fosters critical thinking, ethical behavior and leadership skills.
+- Psychiatry fellows should be trained in an environment that fosters critical thinking, ethical behavior, and leadership skills.

-Graduates of our prior psychiatry residency program at Drexel have successful careers in private practice, public sector psychiatry, and in academic, leadership and research positions.
+Graduates of our prior psychiatry fellowship program at Drexel have successful careers in private practice, public sector psychiatry, and in academic, leadership, and research positions.